 If you are doing the Short Circular Walk from Tadworth, start at §5.

 - Gatton to Reigate Hill (3 or 2 km)

 - Reigate Hill to Mogador (3¼ km)

-- Finishing at Epsom Downs Station (+2 km)
+- The Grandstand to Epsom Downs Station (2 km)

 Go up to the A23 and turn right.
 Keep ahead briefly into Quality Street and turn left onto the North Downs Way (NDW).
 Go past a cricket pitch and across a golf course.
 After crossing a driveway, bear left onto an enclosed path which eventually comes out onto Rocky Lane.
 Turn right and enter Gatton Park at North Lodge.

 Arriving from London, cross the footbridge and bear right across the station forecourt.
 Almost immediately turn left up Station Road and turn right at the top onto the A23.
 Cross over at the zebra crossing and continue along the main road, passing a tiny Village Garden1 on the left.
 Where the main road swings right keep ahead briefly into Quality Street.